 The relationship between Britain and America was truly at the breaking point; but, early in 1856, Her Majesty’s Government waived their rights to Resolute, and Buddington and the George Henries suddenly found themselves owners of a Royal Navy exploration vessel…but not for long!

 That summer Virginia’s Senator Mason presented a joint bill to Congress, proposing the government buy Resolute from the whaling firm, refit her like she was brand new, and sail her back to Britain as a present.
 This was particularly astonishing because Mason had been one of the most vocal warmongers in the Senate, but he clearly had a change of heart.
 During recent research my husband (and excellent research assistant) found substantive proof of how this change of heart came about.
 All I am willing to say here is that it was not above board by any stretch of the imagination.
 In fact, no stretching is required at all.
 But you will have to buy the new book to find out what this proof consists of!
-Both houses of Congress approved, sent Resolute to the Brooklyn Navy Yard, where she was refitted to the highest standard.
+Both houses of Congress approved the resolution.
+Resolute when to the Brooklyn Navy Yard, where she was refitted to the highest standard.
 The United States Navy’s southern officer, Captain Henry Julius Hartstene, sailed her back to Britain.
-After Queen Victoria graciously accepted the gift, and all talk of war began to recede.
+After Queen Victoria graciously accepted the gift, all talk of war began to recede.

-In 1879, when Resolute went to the breaker’s dock at Chatham, several desks were made from the ship’s timbers.
+In 1879, when Resolute went to the breaker’s dock at Chatham, several desks were made from her timbers.
 The most famous one is in the Oval Office.
-Queen Victoria asked for a small writing desk to be made for her private yacht, and I was fortunate enough to use this for my lecture and book signing at the Royal Navy Museum, Portsmouth in February, 2008.
+Queen Victoria asked for a small writing table to be made for her private yacht, and I was fortunate enough to use it for my lecture and book signing at the Royal Navy Museum, Portsmouth in February 2008.